Turkey: LGBTQ+ issues

-When the annual Istanbul Pride was inaugurated in 2003, Turkey became the first Muslim-majority country to hold a gay pride march.
+Under the Republic, gay and lesbian sex has never been criminalized.
+However, LGBT people in Turkey face discrimination, harassment and even violence.
+With the first annual Istanbul Pride in 2003, Turkey became the first Muslim-majority country to hold a gay pride march.
 Since 2015, parades at Taksim Square and İstiklal Avenue have been denied government permission, citing security concerns, but hundreds of people have defied the ban each year.
-The bans were criticized.
+The bans were criticized, and the Turkish Human Rights Association says the government is targeting the LGBTQ+ community.